YesselmanLab/rna_motif_library/README.md

 ## CSV documentation

-When running is finished you will see a number of new CSVs with data.<br>
+When running is finished you may see a number of new CSVs with data inside the package directory.<br>
 Here I will describe the most important CSVs.

 interactions.csv - shows the size of each motif (in nucleotides) and number of each type (base:base/sugar/phos/aa/etc)